jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### 64 Disposal of raw surveillance data, excerpts, and information obtained
 A law enforcement agency must ensure that any raw surveillance data, excerpts from raw surveillance data, and information obtained from it that is not itself raw surveillance data, and that is not retained in accordance with section 63 or as part of a court record, is deleted or erased.

+### 64A Record of information obtained, made, or generated by assistant
+(1) This section applies if, as a consequence of assisting an enforcement officer to whom a surveillance device warrant is directed, a person obtains, makes, or generates any record of information.
+(2) The person must ensure that, as soon as is reasonably practicable after the warrant expires, that record— (a) is destroyed; or
+  (b) is given to the law enforcement agency that employed or engaged the enforcement officer (if the record has not been given to that agency already).
+Guidance noteSee also section 179, which makes it an offence for a person who acquires information as a consequence of the exercise of a search or surveillance power to knowingly disclose that information, except in the performance of the person’s duties, functions, or powers.

 **Declaratory orders**

 ### 65 What is a declaratory order